New here? Start with the complete side hustle guide →

 Kit (ConvertKit) started life as ConvertKit, built specifically for bloggers and online creators at a time when most email platforms were designed for retail businesses and corporate marketing teams.
 That focus hasn’t changed — it’s still very much a platform built for people who sell their expertise, not their inventory.

-In recent years it’s added a lot: a Creator Network for list growth, an App Store for integrations, native product selling, and a significantly more generous free plan.
+In recent years it’s added a lot: a Creator Network for list growth, an App Store for integrations, native product selling, and a much more generous free plan.
 It’s grown up, but it hasn’t lost what made it good in the first place.

 According to Kit’s own published data, the platform now powers over 600,000 creators worldwide — which tells you something about how well it works for this particular use case.